Hanippa/Qrify/README.md

 <h1 align="center">QRify</h1>

 <p align="center">
-  Your All-in-One QR Code Generator for Chrome
+  Your All-in-One QR Code Generator and scanner for Chrome
 </p>

 <p align="center">
   <em>Unlock the potential of QR codes with QRify, the ultimate QR code generator designed exclusively for your browser.
-Seamlessly creating QR codes for URLs, images, code snippets, and messages, QRify revolutionizes the way you connect, share, and communicate online.</em>
+Seamlessly creating QR codes for URLs and images.
+QRify revolutionizes the way you connect, share, and communicate online.</em>
 </p>

 ---